Introduction

 Sometimes, respiratory distress can be very hard to treat or manage, and it may not improve with the usual treatments or measures.
 In that case, I communicate with the patient’s family and other care team members, such as the doctor, triage nurse, or hospice aide, to ensure a coordinated and timely response to the respiratory distress.
 I also reassure the patient and their family and explain that respiratory distress is a common and expected symptom at the end of life and that it does not mean that the patient is suffocating or suffering.
 I also educate them about the signs of impending death, such as Cheyne-Stokes breathing, mottling, or cyanosis, and the importance of providing comfort care and emotional support to the patient.

 Respiratory distress is a challenging and frightening symptom that can affect both the patient and the family.
-It is important to remember that it is not the patient's or the family's fault nor a sign of giving up or losing hope.
+It is important to remember that it is not the patient’s or the family’s fault, nor is it a sign of giving up or losing hope.
 It is a sign of a medical condition that needs to be treated and managed.
 I hope to help the patient and the family cope with this symptom by following these steps and finding relief and comfort.

 Conclusion

-Crisis management at end-of-life is a vital skill that hospice nurses must master as they encounter various crises affecting their patients' comfort and dignity.
+Crisis management at the end of life is a vital skill that hospice nurses must master as they encounter various crises affecting their patients’ comfort and dignity.
 As we have seen in this article, these crises include delirium, anxiety and agitation, nausea and vomiting, uncontrolled pain, and respiratory distress.
-To manage these crises, hospice nurses must act quickly and effectively, using pharmacological and interventions, communication, and collaboration with the patient's family and other care team members.
+To manage these crises, hospice nurses must act quickly and effectively, using pharmacological and non-pharmacological interventions, communication, and collaboration with the patient’s family and other care team members.
 By doing so, hospice nurses can provide their patients with the best possible care and support and help them achieve a peaceful and dignified death.
 This is not only a professional duty but also a moral obligation, as hospice nurses are entrusted with the responsibility and the privilege of caring for people in their most vulnerable and sacred moments of life.
 Therefore, hospice nurses must be well-trained, well-equipped, and well-supported to handle these crises with competence and compassion.
-It is also essential that the patient's family and other care team members are well-informed, well-prepared, and well-involved in the crisis management process, as they play a crucial role in providing comfort and support to the patient and each other.
+It is also essential that the patient’s family and other care team members are well-informed, well-prepared, and well-involved in the crisis management process, as they play a crucial role in providing comfort and support to the patient and each other.
 Together, we can make a difference in the lives of those who are facing the end of life and help them die with dignity and grace.

 Resources